 Another point chalked up for us introverts.

 We are often advised that we should stop caring so much what other people think, which is useful advice up to a point.
+Fair enough if it stops you wearing your favourite hat or trying something creative like writing a travel blog.
+But somewhere along the line some people interpreted this as meaning “play TikTok videos out loud on public transport”.
+That cannot be what the philosophers intended.

 I get to Nuevos Ministerios train station and cut across to the metro, and am soon at the airport.
 I am travelling with hand luggage only, so can use the Terminal 3 entrance.